daniellerem/danielle.remmerswaal/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second year student in the MSc programme Methodology and Statistics.
-I am currently working on my thesis project.
+I am a second year student in the research master *Methodology and Statistics* at Utrecht University.
+From this MSc I gained a strong foundation in research methodology and applied statistics.
+In the future I aim to apply this knowledge in a research position.

-My statistical interests are in latent variable modelling and multiple imputations.
+I am currently working on my thesis project "Comparing MILC and tree-MILC for estimating and correcting multiple types of errors in combined datasets".
+MILC -- Multiple Imputing Latent Classes -- is a method originally developed to estimate one type of error.
+I am interested in its performance on situations with multiple types of errors (e.g. measurement and selection errors).

-You can see my academic work on Github, and my CV is available as a pdf.
+You can see my academic work on Github.
+My [LinkedIn] (https://www.linkedin.com/in/dani%C3%ABlle-remmerswaal-70879113a/) and my [CV] (https://danielleremmerswaal.netlify.app/uploads/CV_DanielleRemmerswaal.pdf) can be found on this page.